Industry & News

 3. State Taxes and Environmental Program Costs

-The projected outcome: California pump prices in the $6.40–$7.50+ range through the remainder of 2026 under normal conditions.
-A crude oil price spike or another supply disruption would push that ceiling higher.
+The projected outcome under current conditions: California pump prices remain elevated well above the national average through the remainder of 2026, with the supply gap from the refinery closures the primary variable.
+A crude oil spike or another supply disruption would widen that gap further.

 Four Policy Changes That Could Ease the Pressure